 The Company is further required to report on its capital adequacy on a regular basis and has to maintain at all times a minimum capital adequacy ratio which is set at 100%.
-Management monitors such reporting and has policies and procedures in place to help meet the specific regulatory requirements, however this is not achieved at all times on time but at a later stage.
+Management monitors such reporting and has policies and procedures in place to help meet the specific regulatory requirements.